Source set module

 configuration.
 All source files must be present in the source tree or

-they can be created in the build tree via configure_file
+they can be created in the build tree via configure_file,

-custom_target
+custom_target or generator.

-is a list of conditions for the rule, which can be
+varnames_and_deps is a list of conditions for the rule, which can be

 either strings or dependency objects (a dependency object is anything

-method).
+that has a found() method).
 If all the strings evaluate to true

 and all dependencies are found, the rule will evaluate to true;